hyperledger/caliper/docs/v0.4.2/Installing_Caliper.md

 Now that we ignored the tags, let's see the two types of version numbers you will encounter:
 * `0.2.0`: Version numbers of this form denote releases deemed _stable_ by the maintainers.
 Such versions have a corresponding GitHub tag, both in the `caliper` and `caliper-benchmarks` repositories.
 Moreover, the latest stable version is documented by the matching version of the documentation page.
 So make sure to align the different versions if you run into some issue.
 * `0.4.0-unstable-20200206065953`: Such version "numbers" denote _unstable_ releases that are published upon every merged pull request (hence the timestamp at the end), and eventually will become a stable version, e.g., `0.4.0`.
-This way you always have access to the NPM (and Docker) artifacts pertaining to the `master` branch of the repository.
+This way you always have access to the NPM (and Docker) artifacts pertaining to the `main` branch of the repository.
 Let's find and fix the bugs of new features before they make it to the stable release!

 > __Note:__ The newest unstable release always corresponds to the up-to-date version of the related repositories, and the `vNext` version of the documentation page!